vitordino/reduxtron/README.md

 redux definitely helped a bunch of the early-mid 2010’s web applications. back then, we didn’t had that much nicer APIs to handle a bunch of state for us.

-nowadays we do have way more tooling for the most common (and maybe worse) use-cases for redux:
+we now have way more tooling for the most common (and maybe worse) use-cases for redux:

 - data-fetching (and caching):
   - client-only: [_swr_](https://swr.vercel.app/), [_react-query_](https://tanstack.com/query/v3/), [_react-router_ loaders](https://reactrouter.com/en/main/route/loader)
   - or even integrated server-side solutions (like [_react_ server components](https://react.dev/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023#react-server-components), [_remix_](https://remix.run/)

 - global app state:
-  - react context (sometimes bad, but built-in)
+  - react context (sometimes bad, but built-in and stable)
-  - [_zustand_](https://github.com/pmndrs/zustand) and hundreds of other state-management libraries.
+  - [_zustand_](https://github.com/pmndrs/zustand) and hundreds of other "lighter" state-management libraries.
-  - local databases (like using a [sqlite](https://sqlite.org/) alongside the electron app)
+  - local databases (eg.: using a [sqlite](https://sqlite.org/) alongside the electron app)

 ---